EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 THE daily routine in a racing yard s very structured and there are specific things that the horses have to accept so the more we can prepare them for these, the less of a culture shock it is for them when they go into training.

-WE ALWAYS commence prep work with long reining as this is still by far the best way to build up, balance and strengthen a horse within himself before adding the weight of a rider.
+HOWEVER for horses deemed "sound" we always commence prep work with long reining as this is still by far the best way to build up, balance and strengthen a horse within himself before adding the weight of a rider.
 Long reining is not just about walking horses abut the countryside but also undertaking work in the school in walk, trot and canter to further build balance but also improve suppleness and coordination.
 Working horses in this way enables us to check that a horse is correctly carrying and using itself before adding a rider.

 APART from the right work to promote muscle, fitness and stamina, we also like to carry out some basic school work which further helps with balance, coordination and the development of muscle in a the right places.
 And the horse that has the correct muscle development is clearly going to withstand the general wear and ear that racing imparts.